pgalonza/Profile/content/en/projects.md

 * Study Java Serivce - A training microservice on Spring Boot with Actuator functionality and assembly via Gradle.
 [Github](https://github.com/pgalonza/study-java-service)
 * K8S Yandex Cloud - a project to study the work of Terraform and Helm with Yandex Managed Service for Kubernetes.
 [Github](https://github.com/pgalonza/k8s-yandex-cloud)
 * Keycloak Postgresql HA - a project to study the work of Keycloak and PostgreSQL in HA mode.
 [Github](https://github.com/pgalonza/keycloak-postgresql-ha)
+* Retrieval-Augmented Generation project - a project to study the work of Retrieval-Augmented Generation.
+[Github](https://github.com/pgalonza/rag-project)

 {{< badge >}}
 Archive